fooman/venia-ui-override-resolver/README.md

 # Fooman VeniaUiOverrideResolver for PWA Studio

 ## Pre-Requisite
-This project is intended for [PWA Studio](https://github.com/magento/pwa-studio) version 6+.
+This project is intended for [PWA Studio](https://github.com/magento/pwa-studio) version 6+ started by using the `create-pwa` command.

 ## Install this package
 ```